justinesolano/sei-project-three/README.md

 })
 ```

-This meant that only authenticated users could post photos, like and comment.
-Users can post photos, which can be liked and commented on.
-The userSchema also has a `myList` field which allows users to add destinations to their favourites list, and a `myTags` field which renders destinations on the Recommended For You slider upon login based on the user tags that are selected on the 'Pick your favourite destinations' dropdown during registration.
+This means that only authenticated users can post photos, and like and comment on these posts.
+The userSchema also has a `myList` field which allows users to add destinations to their favourites list that shows up on the homepage, and a `myTags` field which renders destinations on the Recommended For You slider upon login based on the user tags that are selected on the 'Pick your favourite destinations' dropdown during registration.
 ![Jetflix Tags](client/src/assets/mytags.jpg)